 - Volcanic eruptions, wind, and hail.

 Named-peril policies only cover misfortunes brought about by the list mentioned.
 For instance, if a criminal burglarizes your condominium, your HO-6 approach will pay to replace the things that were taken or stolen.
-In any case, if your kitchen pipes freeze and burst, your condo policy will not cover the harm since freezing is excluded as a covered risk.
+In any case, if your kitchen pipes freeze and burst, your condo policy will not cover the harm.
+Since freezing is not part of the risks.

-Condo policies are not the same as homeowners in the sense that there are specific components: condo units are covered by a policy purchased by the condo affiliation, while others are covered by the unit proprietors’ HO-6 policy.
-Buying condo insurance expects you to find some kind of balance between what the community’s policy will cover and the extra security you need from HO-6 inclusion.
+Condo policies are not the same as homeowners in the sense that there are specific components.
+Condo units are part of a policy of the condo affiliation.
+While others are part of the unit proprietors’ HO-6 policy.
+Buying condo insurance expects you to find some kind of balance between what the community’s policy will cover.
+And, the extra security you need from HO-6 inclusion.

 How to choose what Insurance agency to get the HO-6 Policy from?